NIRALUser/NeuroRuler/docs/libraries.rst

     >     "scrollbar:hover": "#33b833",

 .. [#sphinx] Not sure if this actually needs to be `n`, but I'm not messing around with it any more.
-.. [#venv] `venv documentation <https://packaging.python.org/en/latest/tutorials/installing-packages/#creating-and-using-virtual-environments>`_.
-Thanks to the teammate who suggested this to me!
+.. [#venv] Thanks to the teammate who suggested this to me!
 .. [#npqimage] https://github.com/COMP523TeamD/HeadCircumferenceTool/pull/3#issuecomment-1468075389